ddlee929/overtime-app2/README.md

 Needs to be documented if employee did not log overtime

 ## UI:
--Bootstrap -> formatting
+-x Bootstrap -> formatting
 - Icons from Font Awesome
-- Update teh styles for forms
+-x Update teh styles for forms

 ## Refactor TODOS:
 - Add full_name method for users